Floer theory and flips: Treed pseudoholomorphic disks

-Equivalence of weighted treed disks is defined as follows.
-Given a non-constant holomorphic treed disk $u: C \to X$ with leaf $e_i$ for which the weighting $\rho(e_i) = \infty$ resp. $0 $, we declare $u$ to be {\em equivalent} to the holomorphic treed disk $u' : C \to X$ obtained by adding a constant trajectory with weighted incoming and forgettable resp. unforgettable outgoing edge.
+There is a further notion of equivalence of pseudoholomorphic weighted treed disks related to attaching constant trajectories.
+Given a non-constant pseudoholomorphic treed disk $u: C \to X$ with leaf $e_i$ for which the weighting $\rho(e_i) = \infty$ resp. $0 $, we declare $u$ to be {\em equivalent} to the pseudoholomorphic treed disk $u' : C \to X$ obtained by attaching to $e_i$ a constant trajectory $u'': \R \to L$ with weighted incoming $e_i^-$ and forgettable resp. unforgettable outgoing edge $e_i^+$.
 See Figure \ref{triv0}.

-Removing a constant segment and relabelling gives equivalent holomorphic treed disks.
-Also, any two configurations with an outgoing weighted edge with the same underlying metric tree are considered equivalent.
+Conversely, removing a constant segment $u'': \R \to X$ and relabelling gives equivalent holomorphic treed disks.
+Also, any two configurations $u: C \to X, u':C' \to X$ with an outgoing weighted edge $e_0$ with the same underlying tree $\Gamma$ are considered equivalent.
 See Figure \ref{equiv}.

-We introduce notation for various moduli spaces of equivalence classes of weighted treed disks.
-For integers $n,m$ denote by $\ol{\M}_{n,m}(L)$ the moduli space of equivalence classes of connected treed holomorphic disks with $n$ leaves and $m$ interior markings.
-For any connected combinatorial type $\Gamma$ of treed holomorphic disk, denote by $\M_\Gamma(L)$ the subset of type $\Gamma$.
+We introduce notation for various moduli spaces of equivalence classes of stable weighted treed disks.
+For non-negative integers $n,m$ denote by $\ol{\M}_{n,m}(L)$ the (possibly empty) moduli space of equivalence classes of stable treed pseudoholomorphic disks with $n$ boundary leaves and $m$ interior leaves.
+A natural extension of the Gromov topology on $\ol{\M}_{n,m}(L)$ is Hausdorff as in \cite[Section 5.6]{ms:jh}.
+For any connected combinatorial type $\Gamma$ of treed pseudoholomorphic disk, denote by $\M_\Gamma(L)$ the subset of type $\Gamma$ so that

+Denote by $\ol{\M}_\Gamma(L)$ the union of strata $\M_{\Gamma'}(L)$ such that there exists a morphism $\Gamma' \to \Gamma$.
+After the regularization below, $\ol{\M}_\Gamma(L)$ is the closure of $\M_\Gamma(L)$, at least for the strata we consider.
+The moduli space of treed disks decomposes further into components depending on the limits along the semi-infinite edges.
 Define